nichtich/wikidata-taxonomy/README.md

 The extracted taxonomy is based on statements using the property "subclass of" ([P279](https://www.wikidata.org/wiki/Property:P279)) or "subproperty of" ([P1647](https://www.wikidata.org/wiki/Property:P1647)) and additional statistics.
 Option `--sparql` prints the SPARQL queries that are used.

 Taxonomy extraction and output can be controlled by several [options](#options).

+### Examples

-For instance this command lists a biological taxonomy of mammals:
+Biological taxonomy of mammals:

     $ wdtaxonomy.js Q7377 --property P171 --brief

+Property constraints with number of properties that have each constraint:

+    $ wdtaxonomy -P 279,2302 Q21502402

 ## Options